This guide will help you walk through the sometimes confusing steps of thesis writing from start to finish.

 Establish Thesis Committee

 Select three faculty that will help guide you in your thesis writing.
-One member will be the chair of the committee and must be a tenured faculty member (Dr. Frost).
+One member will be the chair of the Thesis Committee and must be a tenured faculty member (Dr. Frost).
 One member should be from outside the Homeland Security department to provide breadth (hint: Dr. Andrés also teaches in the MIS department).

 Enroll in Thesis Course